AdenNg1001/ISOM_835_Individual_Term_Project/README.md

 ### AI Assistance Acknowledgment

 Portions of the project documentation and report text (including wording refinement, structure, and explanation clarity) were assisted by **OpenAI ChatGPT** and **Google Gemini**.
-All code implementation, experimental design, model selection, and final interpret
+All code implementation, experimental design, model selection, and final interpretations were performed and validated by the student.

 ---